leonelquinteros/gotext/README.md

 - Works with UTF-8 by default.
 - Integrated CLI tool (`xgotext`) for string extraction.
 - Serializable objects for caching.
-- Seamless integration with Go's `text/template` and `html/template`.
+- Plain-string results that plug directly into Go's `text/template` and `html/template` pipelines.

 ---